-If you get your customers to trust you, they will be much more satisfied and much more likely to be loyal in the long run.
-Achieving this is a matter of integrity and common sense.
+If you get your customers to trust you, they will be much more satisfied and likely to be loyal in the long run.

 - Be honest and always keep your word.
 If you promise something to the customer, you better deliver!

 - Show your good intentions.
-Many times trust is broken because the customer feels that the company wants to take advantage of him instead of acting on the basis of mutual benefit.
+Many times trust is broken because the customer feels that the company wants to take advantage of him or her.

 6. Use Inbound Marketing

 Outbound marketing is based on going to where the consumers are and interrupting their daily life to showcase your products and services.
-This is exemplified by classic TV ads, banners ads, or spam.
+It exists in the form of classic TV ads, banners ads, or spam.

-Inbound marketing turns this marketing paradigm upside down, The idea is to get customers to come to you.
-One of the most common ways to achieve this is by creating valuable content that solves the problems of your potential customers.
-Through blog articles, videos, ebooks, reports and other content, you can attract users to leave their contact details and become leads.
-This in turn can be the beginning of a beautiful friendship.
+Inbound marketing turns this marketing paradigm upside down.
+The idea is to attract customers to your website by offering valuable content that serves their needs in return.
+Through blog articles, videos, ebooks, reports, and more, you can convince users to leave their contact details and become leads.

 7. Create a Loyalty Program

-In order to keep customers in the long term, it's important to offer them something to demonstrate how much you value them, and one way to do this is through loyalty programs.
-These programs are a way to reward the customers who have stood by your brand and may even spread the word about your products or services to their network of friends, family and acquaintances.
+In order to keep customers in the long term, it's important to offer them something to demonstrate how much you value them.
+One way to do this is through loyalty programs.
+These programs are a way to reward the customers who have stood by your brand and may even spread the word about your products or services to their network of friends, family, and acquaintances.

-There are many different types of loyalty programs, so see what would make the most sense for your business and also appeal to your customers.
-Remember that regular customers spend more than the rest of your customers, so make sure they are happy with the products and customer service that they receive.
+There are many different types of loyalty programs, so see what would make the most sense for your business as well as appeal to your customers.
+Remember that loyal customers spend more than the rest of your customers, so make sure they are happy with the products and customer service that they receive.